 Vegans care very much for people!

 Many people became vegan after seeing a loved one suffer with an illness that could have been prevented by a plant-based diet.
 It is their love for their family and friends that brings them to veganism.
-Take a look at Jeff Giffin’s story in the Make America Healthy Again section of our site to see how one man’s search for answers to his father-in-law’s health crisis led to his own health revolution.
+Take a look at Jeff Giffin’s story in the Testimonials section of our site to see how one man’s search for answers to his father-in-law’s health crisis led to his own health revolution.

 Other people become vegan because they want to see the equitable distribution of food across the world so that no one need be hungry.
 The trouble with animal agriculture is it uses so many resources and gives so little in return.
 For example, it uses 83 percent of all agricultural land but it gives just 18 percent of our calories,1 and one-third of the world’s cereal harvest and 70 percent of the world’s soy harvest2 is fed to farmed animals.
 If we instead made those crops available to people we could feed the whole world quite easily using less land, and no one need ever go to bed hungry.